stolostron/multiclusterhub-repo/README.md

 - After approval, when you go to Squash and Merge, in the Merge Message, remove any line with `[skip ci]` in it

-Open new PR pulling these changes into release-1.0.0 (might need to contact Installer Squad)
+Contact Installer Squad to pull these into release branch

 ## Updating chart in cluster
 Running `make update-charts` will update the charts in the `multiclusterhub-repo` pod with charts in the local `multiclusterhub/charts` folder